 This area currently has a disproportionate number of crashes based on the average daily traffic (ADT), the majority of which are rear end crashes.
 In addition, this intersection exhibits high levels of congestion and delay.
 To improve these conditions and mitigate these challenges, three critical changes will be integrated into the intersection design:

 - A new grade-separated tunnel under Hover Street will accommodate the westbound through movement to alleviate traffic congestion.
 Removing the westbound movement from the traffic signal phase allows a reallocation of signal time to the other priority traffic movements, thereby providing an acceptable Level of Service (LOS) for the existing and future conditions.

 - A barrier separated bicycle and pedestrian path through the tunnel will allow bicyclists and pedestrians to cross the north leg of Hover Street safely in both directions.

 - The east-bound bus stop at the CO 119 and Hover Street intersection underpass will be maintained while also facilitating a proposed regional Bus Rapid Transit (BRT) route with a bus-only queue jump lane and connected vehicle (CV) technology to support transit signal prioritization (TSP).

 Explore relevant documents, studies and maps in support of the project.

-BUILD Grant Application
+RAISE Grant Application